Church of St. Mary Magdalene (Toronto)

 The Church of St. Mary Magdalene (also known as SMM) is a parish of the Anglican Church of Canada located in Toronto.
 It is named for Jesus' companion, Mary Magdalene, and is famous for its association with composer Healey Willan, who was organist and choirmaster for over four decades.
-In 2013, SMM celebrated its 125th Anniversary.
+The church was built in 1888.

 Theology

-As an Anglo-Catholic parish, St. Mary Magdalene always celebrates the eucharist as the central act of worship.
-This has historically been done at St. Mary Magdalene's in a liturgical style reflecting the convergence of Roman Catholic and Anglican influences.
-In 1919, the church shifted more towards Roman-style parish life; the reverend H. Griffin Hiscocks began hearing private confessions.
+SMM is an Anglo-Catholic parish.
+Originally the church used a liturgical style reflecting the convergence of Roman Catholic and Anglican influences.
+In 1919, the church shifted more towards Roman-style parish life.
+At that time the Rev H. Griffin Hiscocks began hearing private confessions.
 During this period, the church began to use incense and installed a large statue of the Blessed Virgin Mary (now in the south aisle of the church).
 Newspaper accounts of the time relate that the installation was controversial.
 A chip in the statue's toe shows evidence of a hammer attack made by those hostile to Catholicism.